-With modern apps, we do not have to write down by hand anymore.
+With modern apps, we do not have to write them down by hand anymore.
 You can simply start a new note (optionally in a new Evernote notebook) and tag it with relatable names.
 You may also add an Evernote audio note instead of typing.
-Those who still write may simply take a photo to scan in with Evernote or Notebloc smartphone App.
+Those who still write may simply take a photo to scan in with Evernote or the Notebloc smartphone App.

 Combinations of different ways to take novel notes

-A dedicated note taker may take 5 types or levels of notes for a novel.
+A dedicated note-taker may take 5 types or levels of notes for a novel.

 - At the end of the chapter, take summary notes.

-- At the end of the novel, take a couple of hours or days to contemplate the whole novel, and take notes of whatever you missed out or improve on them.
+- At the end of the novel, take a couple of hours or days to contemplate the whole novel, and take notes of whatever you missed out on or improve on them.
 Especially take notes of your realizations, whether they pertain to the story or how you could have up your game with what you read and learn.

 Tip One: Playing an audiobook while taking notes.

 Check out if there is an audio alternative to your favorite book.
-Or browse through free public domain audiobooks site such as Librivox.
+Or browse through free public domain audiobooks sites such as Librivox.
 One may replay an audiobook again to take different types of notes e.g. elements of interest versus creative possibilities.